We may receive compensation when you click on links to products from our partners.

 Take Your Time

 First of all, it’s important that you take your time and avoid rushing into anything.
-It’s easy to feel panicked and to think that you need to just pick something so you can start working on your career, but recognise that this would not be a smart and rational course of action.
-And if you’re going to be a lawyer, then you need to specialise in smart and rational actions!
+It’s easy to feel panicked and to think that you need to just pick something so you can start working on your career, but recognize that this would not be a smart and rational course of action.
+And if you’re going to be a lawyer, then you need to specialize in smart and rational actions!
 It’s fine to take your time and wait for the answers to come to you.
 While you can always change your specialty further on down the line, things will be a lot easier if you give yourself some space to get the right answer the first time around.

 Identify Your Passions

 If you can identify where your passions lie, then you’ll never steer too far off course in life.
 Of course, if it were easy to identify passions, then everyone would do it!
 It can be tricky.
 To begin, have a think about what aspects of life – not necessarily law – gets you excited, and then go from there.
 You might be concerned with the environment, in which case an environmental agency would be the right solution.
-You might find that you’re passionate about the working world, in which case a law firm that specialises in labor and employment law, such as Ogletree, would be a perfect fit.
+You might find that you’re passionate about the working world, in which case a law firm that specializes in labor and employment law, such as Ogletree, would be a perfect fit.
 The world of law is large in scope; whatever your interests are, there’ll be a law firm that’s right for you.

 “What’s your motive for going?
 In the interest of making sure the three-year and six-figure investment is the right one for you, here’s the truth behind some common motives and some important things to consider before taking the plunge”